mtygit/learning-notes/class-06.md

 ## Problem Domain, Objects, and the DOM

-### Onjects
+### Objects

-An object is a grouped vaeiables and functions that are used to create a model to represent something in the real world.
+An object is a grouped variables and functions that are used to create a model to represent something in the real world.
 An object has property and method.
 We can access an object using dot notation.

 ### Document Object Model